mz3r0/txtbuilder/README.md

 #drink#
 milk, fancy cocktail, cold beer, milk
 %%
-@ A #fruit# and a #drink# on a brown table @
+@ The #fruit# and the #drink# on a brown table @
 ```

-The output:
+Output:
 ```
-A apple and a cold beer on a brown table
+The apple and the cold beer on a brown table
-A banana and a cold beer on a brown table
+The banana and the cold beer on a brown table
-A dragon fruit and a cold beer on a brown table
-A strawberry and a cold beer on a brown table
+The dragon fruit and the cold beer on a brown table The strawberry and the cold beer on a brown table
-A apple and a fancy cocktail on a brown table
+The apple and the fancy cocktail on a brown table
-A banana and a fancy cocktail on a brown table
+The banana and the fancy cocktail on a brown table
-A dragon fruit and a fancy cocktail on a brown table
-A strawberry and a fancy cocktail on a brown table
-A apple and a milk on a brown table
+The dragon fruit and the fancy cocktail on a brown table The strawberry and the fancy cocktail on a brown table The apple and the milk on a brown table
-A banana and a milk on a brown table
+The banana and the milk on a brown table
-A dragon fruit and a milk on a brown table
+The dragon fruit and the milk on a brown table
-A strawberry and a milk on a brown table
+The strawberry and the milk on a brown table

 ```

-> Note that `@I was having a #fruit# and a #drink#@` won't work, there has to be space after `@` as it's a special symbol that triggers this functionality.
-So, the correct form is `@ I was having a #fruit# and a #drink# @`
+> Note that there has to be space after `@` as it's a special symbol that triggers this functionality.
+This: `@I was having a #fruit# and a #drink#@` won't work.
+Instead, do this: `@ I was having a #fruit# and a #drink# @`

 <br>